 My hybrid is a Titleist 818 H2 17-degree with Fujikura Atmos Tour Spec Black 95 X-Flex hybrid graphite shaft at D4 swing weight.
 It's similarly a high-launch shaft for soft landing approaches from longer distances.

 The grip is again the Arccos Caddie Smart grip described above.

 Many of those who have been following me over the years know I’m a fan of single length irons.

-I’ve been using the same putter since I got fit for it in the Adams Golf tour department in November of 2011.
+Prior to August 2019, I had been using the same putter since I got fit for it in the Adams Golf tour department in November of 2011.